-A PII handler must obtain additional specific consent from an individual in order to transfer their PII to a 3rd party PII handler.
+A PII handler must obtain additional specific consent from an Individual in order to transfer their PII to a 3rd party PII handler.

-Customer Responsibility Google Cloud Responsibility Consider whether to take any action in light of the PPC statement that transfer of PII to a cloud provider who does not handle the PII does not constitute transfer to a 3rd party PII handler requiring consent or entrustment of PII requiring monitoring.
-Google Cloud has no relationship with individuals a customer collects PII from and does not handle PII a customer stores on Google Cloud unless the customer and Google Cloud agree to do so.
-Reference: Q&A Q7-53 (April 4, 2022 update)
+Customer Responsibility Google Cloud Responsibility The Personal Information Protection Commission (PPC) has stated that transfer of PII to a cloud provider who does not handle the PII does not constitute transfer to a 3rd party PII handler and therefore additional specific consent is not required.
+Google Cloud has no relationship with individuals a customer collects PII from and is not involved in deriving consent for it, nor do we act as a PII handler on it.
+Reference: PPC Q&amp;A Q5-33